-The Utrecht Psalter is the pride of Utrecht University and its University Library.
+*The Utrecht Psalter is the pride of Utrecht University and its University Library.
 The special value of this manuscript is undisputed.
-It has therefore been nominated for UNESCO’s ‘Memory of the World Register’.
-Read all about the nomination in the news room release.
+In October 2015 it was inscribed in UNESCO’s ‘Memory of the World Register for Documentary Heritage’.
+Read all about this in the news room release.
 You will find a brief overview of the content and history of the Utrecht Psalter on this page; for more detailed information and the digital annotated edition, see www.utrechtpsalter.nl.*

 For most people, the first introduction to the Utrecht Psalter is not necessarily a revealing experience.
 The manuscript does not expose its beauty and meaning straight away.
 You have to get to know the Utrecht Psalter and only then will it intrigue you; and you must learn its story to be able to understand the impact of this amazing manuscript.
 Not many people are aware of the fame of the Utrecht Psalter.
 Why is it that this widely praised manuscript is still relatively unknown?